digital-asset/daml-katacoda/your-first-feature/5_message_edit_component.md

 export default MessageEdit;
 </pre>

-Next, create a new file in the `ui/src/components`{{open}} folder and name it MessageEdit.tsx.
-Paste the code in it and save it.

 You will first notice a Props type near the top of the file with a single following field.
 A prop in React is an input to a component; in this case a list of users from which to select the message receiver.
 The prop will be passed down from the MainView component, reusing the work required to query users from the ledger.
 You can see this following field bound at the start of the MessageEdit component.